nttgin/BGPalerter/README.md

 ## More information for users

 ### Auto generate prefixes.yml
+To auto generate the monitored prefixes file (by default called `prefixes.yml`) execute:
+* If you are using the binary `./bgpalerter-linux-x64 generate -a ASN(S) -o OUTPUT_FILE` (e.g. `./bgpalerter-linux-x64 generate -a 2914 -o test.yml`).
-To auto generate the monitored prefixes file (by default called `prefixes.yml`) execute `npm run generate-prefixes ASN(S) OUTPUT_FILE` (e.g. `npm run generate-prefixes 2914 nttprefixes.yml`).
+* If you are using the source code `npm run generate-prefixes -a ASN(S) -o OUTPUT_FILE` (e.g. `npm run generate-prefixes -a 2914 -o nttprefixes.yml`).

 The script will download the currently announced prefixes of the selected AS (according to RIPEstat data).
 A warning will be triggered in case of not valid RPKI prefixes.

-Multiple ASns can be moniotred in the same file e.g.`npm run generate-prefixes 2914,4713 nttprefixes.yml` (see comma-separated ASns).
+Multiple ASns can be moniotred in the same file e.g.`npm run generate-prefixes -a 2914,4713 -o nttprefixes.yml` (see comma-separated ASns).
 Additionally, multiple files can be monitored by adding them under `monitoredPrefixesFiles` in `config.yml`.

 ### Composition